krullmizter/arcada-java-battlegame/README.md

 ### University Course | Java CMD Battlegame

-A small CMD battle game written in Java 11, by me Samuel 👋 for my second year [Arcada](https://www.arcada.fi/en) datastructure and algorithm course assignment.
+A small CMD battle game written in Java, by me Samuel 👋 for my second year [Arcada](https://www.arcada.fi/en) datastructure and algorithm course assignment.

 #### About
 The main idea behind this project was to use OOP standards to create a simple CMD based game.
 The use of getter and setters, and arrayLists are also included in this project.
 We also used serialization of files to save and load game files.